Diversity: We embrace the unique contributions of all members of our community.

 The university is committed to diversity and nondiscrimination and supports the full employment of qualified individuals with disabilities in its workforce.
 Therefore, a process has been established to assist employees with disabilities in reasonably modifying the work environment to allow the employee to perform the essential functions of his or her job.

 Sometimes individuals hold religious beliefs or conduct religious practices that conflict with their work schedules or assigned responsibilities.
 The university will attempt to provide a reasonable accommodation for sincerely held religious beliefs and practices of such individuals if to do so does not impose an undue hardship for the staff members' department or interfere with their ability to perform the essential functions of their position.
-Staff members who wish to request a reasonable accommodation based on your religious beliefs should contact the Office of Equal Employment Opportunity and Employee Relations at email@example.com.
+Staff members who wish to request a reasonable accommodation based on your religious beliefs should contact the Office of Equal Employment Opportunity & Employee Relations (EEO/ER) at [email protected].
 Documentation may be requested to support an accommodation request.
 For more information see the university's policy on Religious Accommodation.

-The Office of Diversity and Inclusion supports GW’s strategic priorities and aspirations for academic excellence by providing diversity expertise, tools, data and programming that inform and shape curricular, research, administrative and outreach activities to: improve teaching and learning outcomes; facilitate mentoring and leadership development; increase the dissemination and application of knowledge; and build and sustain vital community partnerships to foster a university community that is welcoming and inclusive.
-In addition, the Office of Diversity and Inclusion is also responsible for ensuring that the university adheres to its obligations under Title IX of the Education Amendments of 1972, which prohibits gender discrimination, including sexual harassment and sexual violence, in any educational program or activity by any member of the university community.
+The Office of Diversity & Inclusion supports GW’s strategic priorities and aspirations for academic excellence by providing diversity expertise, tools, data and programming that inform and shape curricular, research, administrative and outreach activities to: improve teaching and learning outcomes; facilitate mentoring and leadership development; increase the dissemination and application of knowledge; and build and sustain vital community partnerships to foster a university community that is welcoming and inclusive.
+In addition, the Office of Diversity & Inclusion is also responsible for ensuring that the university adheres to its obligations under Title IX of the Education Amendments of 1972, which prohibits gender discrimination, including sexual harassment and sexual violence, in any educational program or activity by any member of the university community.

 The university is committed to maintaining a positive climate for study and work, one in which individuals are judged solely by relevant factors, such as ability and performance, and one in which they may pursue their academic and work activities in an atmosphere free from coercion and intimidation.
 Sexual harassment/violence of employees by those in a position to affect their employment conditions or by other employees is contrary to such an atmosphere and will not be tolerated.